risabsank/self-healing-architecture/README.md

 - Add CI checks.
 - Add deployment documentation.

-This phase makes the project feel complete and maintainable.
+This capability makes the system more complete, maintainable, and suitable for real operational environments.

-### Phase 12: Public Portfolio Package
+### Public Release Package

-Prepare the project for resume, GitHub, and interviews.
+Prepare the repository for public review, evaluation, and external contribution.

 Goals: